 How are neural tube defects diagnosed?

-Your doctor often diagnoses NTDs during pregnancy.
+A doctor often diagnoses an NTD during pregnancy.
 The defects can show up on imaging or lab tests.
-If your doctor sees signs of an NTD, they may perform additional tests.
+If your doctor sees signs of an NTD, he or she may perform additional tests.

 Can neural tube defects be prevented or avoided?

 The best way to help prevent neural tube defects is with folic acid.
 This is a type of B vitamin.
 You can take it as a supplement or in a multivitamin.
 Folic acid also is found in some enriched or fortified foods.
 Things like cereals, breads, pastas, rices, and flours can have higher amounts.
 The American Academy of Family Physicians (AAFP) recommends that all women who are pregnant or trying to get pregnant should take folic acid.
 They need 0.4 to 0.8 mg (400 to 800 mcg) every day.

 Doctors also suggest eating foods high in folate.
 These include: